rsyslog/rsyslog/source/index.rst

 Sponsors and Community
 ----------------------

-Please visit the Rsyslog Sponsor's Page\ [4]_ to honor the project sponsors or become one yourself!
+Please visit the rsyslog Sponsor's Page\ [4]_ to honor the project sponsors or become one yourself!
 We are very grateful for any help towards the project goals.